Croydon’s Legacy Youth Zone has been boosted by the support of housing developer Redrow.

 The company has come onboard as a Founder Patron which means the company will be contributing £25,000 per year for three years towards the Youth Zone’s annual £1million revenue costs.

-The facility’s £6million building costs have been funded by Croydon Council, the Queen’s Trust, the Stone Family Foundation and The Fidelity UK Foundation.
+The facility’s £6million building costs have been funded by Croydon Council, the Queen’s Trust and the Stone Family Foundation.
 The Council is also contributing £300,000 towards the annual £1million revenue costs.

 It will offer Croydon’s young people somewhere to go, something to do and someone to talk to with activities and facilities ranging from sports on a 3G kick pitch, in the four-court sports hall and on the giant climbing wall to enterprise and employability opportunities, arts, music, cooking and martial arts as well as inclusive activities for young people with additional needs.